 But here’s the catch – it’s “free” for a WordPress.com subdomain (e.g., yourdomain.wordpress.com) with no upgrades and with WordPress.com’s rights to run ads on your work.

-You can get a self-hosted WordPress website set up from scratch for less than $100/year – that’s with domain, quality hosting and unlimited options.
+In contrast, you can get a self-hosted WordPress website set up from scratch for less than $100/year – that’s with domain, quality hosting and unlimited options – including potentially multiple websites (rather than the one with each WordPress.com plan).

 But getting nitty-gritty about pricing is not the point.
 The point on pricing is about what your goals are and what you value.
 If you want to publish, could care less about specific functionality, and have budget – WordPress.com is amazing.
 It’s fast, sleek, and well-run.